Chamal1120/macbookpro-12-1-linux-fix-files/README.md

  - Bluetooth = Yes (But the sound quality is not good)
  - Power Management = Yes (Auto wake with LID open has to disable)

-These are the fix files that I have found during my journey to make my mbp works as smoothly as possible on linux.

 Tested on:
 - kernel: 6.10.4-arch2-1 to 6.12.7-arch1-1(mainline), 6.6.70-1-lts (lts)